-When someone gets a tattoo for the very first time they may get a little concerned when their tattoo starts flaking or peeling.
-However, there is no need to worry since this is very normal, in fact, you should expect it.
-This is part of the tattoo healing process, and during this time following a proper tattoo aftercare routine is very important.
+When someone gets a tattoo for the very first time they may get a little concerned if they begin to see their tattoo peeling or flaking.
+However, there is no need to worry abut tattoo peeling since the peeling process is a normal part of getting a tattoo, in fact, you should expect it to start peeling since your tattoo is an open wound.
+Your tattoo artist will probably explain that tattoo peeling is part of the process, and during this time following a proper tattoo aftercare routine is very important to keep your tattoo healthy and intact.

 Since you have managed to bear that tattoo pain, handling the peeling stage won’t be that difficult.
-Just follow the dos and don’ts in the list given below, and very soon you will be ready to show off your healed and beautiful tattoo to the world.
+Just make sure to follow the dos and don’ts in the list given below, and very soon you will be ready to show off your healed and beautiful tattooed skin to the world.

 What you should not do: